hpcflow/matflow-configs/README.md

 mf.config.import_from_file("github://hpcflow:matflow-configs@main/[FILE NAME]")
 ```

+> [!NOTE]
-Note: you can also specify the config invocation name you wish to update if you have multiple invocations defined in your config file.
+> You can also specify the config invocation name you wish to update if you have multiple invocations defined in your config file.

+> [!NOTE]
-Note: you can also pass a local file path to the `config import` / `mf.config.import_from_file` command.
+> You can also pass a local file path to the `config import` / `mf.config.import_from_file` command.

+> [!NOTE]
+> If you want to use a different branch (other than `main`), you must not use slashes in the branch name, because `fsspec` will not correctly interpret file location.